 Why is this medication prescribed?

 Galcanezumab-gnlm injection is used to help prevent migraine headaches (severe, throbbing headaches that sometimes are accompanied by nausea and sensitivity to sound or light).
+It is also used to treat the symptoms of a cluster headache (severe headaches usually on one side of the head or around one eye).
 Galcanezumab-gnlm injection is in a class of medications called monoclonal antibodies.
 It works by blocking the action of a certain natural substance in the body that causes migraine headaches.

 How should this medicine be used?

-Galcanezumab-gnlm injection comes as a solution (liquid) to be injected subcutaneously (under the skin).
-It is usually given as 2 separate injections given one after the other for the first dose and then one injection once a month.
+Galcanezumab-gnlm injection comes as a solution (liquid) in a prefilled syringe and a prefilled injection pen to be injected subcutaneously (under the skin).
+When galcanezumab-gnlm injection is used to prevent a migraine, it is usually given as 2 separate injections with a prefilled injection pen or a prefilled syringe given one after the other for the first dose and then 1 injection once a month.
+When galcanezumab-gnlm injection is used to treat a cluster headache, it is usually given as 3 separate injections with a prefilled syringe given one after the other for the first dose and then 1 injection once a month.
 Use galcanezumab-gnlm injection at around the same day every 1 month.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use galcanezumab-gnlm injection exactly as directed.
 Do not use more or less of it or use it more often than prescribed by your doctor.

 You may be able to inject the medication yourself at home or have a friend or relative perform the injections.
 Ask your doctor to show you or the person who will be performing the injections how to inject the medication.